sigstore/cosign/doc/cosign_sign-blob.md

 ```
       --b64                              whether to base64 encode the output (default true)
       --bundle string                    write everything required to verify the blob to a FILE
+      --certificate string               path to the X.509 certificate in PEM format to include in the OCI Signature
+      --certificate-chain string         path to a list of CA X.509 certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
+Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate.
+Included in the OCI Signature
       --fulcio-url string                [EXPERIMENTAL] address of sigstore PKI server (default "https://fulcio.sigstore.dev")
   -h, --help                             help for sign-blob
       --identity-token string            [EXPERIMENTAL] identity token to use for certificate from fulcio. the token or a path to a file containing the token is accepted.